dhellmann/pymotw/PyMOTW/imp/index.rst

 :Purpose:
     The imp module exposes the implementation of Python's import statement.
-:Python Version: At least 2.2.1
+:Available In: At least 2.2.1

 The imp module includes functions that expose part of the underlying implementation of Python's import mechanism for loading code in packages and